GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## `:idv_resolution` - Verify info rate limiter
 ### Description
-This is the rate-limit for the final step in Identity Verification: when the user attempts to submit everything and verify their identity.
-By default, the user is allowed 5 attempts in 6 hours.
+This is the rate-limit for the step after document upload: When we check the information from their documents against our external vendors.
+The user is allowed 5 attempts in 6 hours.

 ### Config Settings